 I stared in dismay as brown liquid spread evenly across the floor.
 “The coffee was cold!”
 I said in disbelief.

 “No, sweetie.”
-She picked up the mug by the handle with one finger.
+She picked it up by the handle with one finger.
 “It looks like you filched it from a diner.”

 “But it was full.
-How did I get it all the way…?”
+How did I get it all the way… And why would I…?”
 My headache was getting worse.
 Why did nothing at all make sense these days?
 “I think I drank too much last night.”

 She pursed her lips sympathetically.
 “I heard you puking your guts out.
 I’ve got the matinee shift or I’d make you breakfast.”
 Suddenly her eyes sparkled.
 “But guess what?
 I found out this morning that I got a callback for a play that’s not about terrorism!”